-BENCHMARK STATEMENT EXPLANATION REFERENCE Benchmark 1: Liquidity For a pooled mortgage scheme, the responsible entity has cash flow estimates for the scheme that: The benchmark Not a is met ine senemiant inter appreasie ine senemiant inerappiedsie For additional disclosure on this benchmark see (a) demonstrate the scheme's capacity to meet its expenses, liabilities and other cash flow needs for the next 12 months; pages 10 and 11 of this Benchmark Disclosure Document. (b) are updated at least every three months and reflect any material changes; and (c) are approved by the directors of the responsible entity at least every three months.
+BENCHMARK STATEMENT EXPLANATION REFERENCE Benchmark 1: Liquidity For a pooled mortgage scheme, the responsible entity has cash flow estimates for the scheme that: The benchmark is met Not applicable For additional disclosure on this benchmark see (a) demonstrate the scheme's capacity to meet its expenses, liabilities and other cash flow needs for the next 12 months; pages 10 and 11 of this Benchmark Disclosure Document. (b) are updated at least every three months and reflect any material changes; and (c) are approved by the directors of the responsible entity at least every three months.
 Benchmark 2: Scheme borrowing The responsible entity does not have current borrowings and does not intend to borrow on behalf of the scheme.
 The benchmark is met Not applicable For additional disclosure on this benchmark see page 11 of this Benchmark Disclosure Document.
 Benchmark 3: Loan portfolio and diversification For a pooled mortgage scheme: The benchmark Not applicable For additional (a) the scheme holds a portfolio of assets diversified by size, borrower, class of borrower activity and geographic region; is met disclosure on this benchmark see pages 12 to 17 of this Benchmark (b) the scheme has no single asset in the scheme portfolio that exceeds 5% of the total scheme assets; Disclosure Document. (c) the scheme has no single borrower who exceeds 5% of the scheme assets; and (d) all loans made by the scheme are secured by first mortgages over real property (including registered leasehold title).

-BENCHMARK STATEMENT EXPLANATION REFERENCE Benchmark 4: Related party transactions The responsible entity does not lend to related parties of the responsible entity or to the scheme's investment manager.
-The benchmark is not met The Lending Policy of the responsible entity does not prohibit loans to related parties.
-An application for a loan from the Fund by a related party is subject to the same assessment process as a loan application from any other potential borrower.
-For additional disclosure on this benchmark see page 18 of this Benchmark Disclosure Document If an application for a loan by a related party is approved then the responsible entity will request the Fund's Compliance Plan Auditor to confirm that the loan is in accordance with the Fund's lending policy before the loan is advanced Benchmark 5: Valuation policy In relation to valuations for the scheme's mortgage assets and their security property, the board of the responsible entity requires: The benchmark is not met The benchmark is not met to the extent that there are circumstances in which For additional disclosure on this benchmark see (a) a valuer to be a member of an appropriate professional body in the jurisdiction in which the relevant property is located; capital valuation of security property is used rather than property is used rather than the security property being pages 18 and 19 of this Benchmark Disclosure Document (b) a valuer to be independent; valuer. (c) procedures to be followed for dealing with any conflict of interest; (d) the rotation and diversity of valuers; (e) in relation to security property for a loan, an independent valuation to be obtained: before the issue of a loan and on renewal; (A) for development property, on both an "as is" and "as if complete" basis; and (B) for all other property, on an "as is" basis; and (ii) within two months after the directors form a view that there is a likelihood that a decrease in the value of security property may have caused a material breach of a loan covenant.
+BENCHMARK STATEMENT EXPLANATION REFERENCE Benchmark 4: Related party transactions The responsible entity does not lend to The benchmark is The Lending Policy of the For additional related parties of the responsible entity or to responsible entity does not not met disclosure on this the scheme's investment manager. prohibit loans to related benchmark see page parties.
+An application for 18 of this Benchmark a loan from the Fund by a Disclosure Document. related party is subject to the same assessment process as a loan application from any other potential borrower.
+If an application for a loan by a related party is approved then the responsible entity will request the Fund's Compliance Plan Auditor to confirm that the loan is in accordance with the Fund's lending policy before the loan is advanced Benchmark 5: Valuation policy For additional In relation to valuations for the scheme's The benchmark is The benchmark is not met mortgage assets and their security property, not met to the extent that there are disclosure on this the board of the responsible entity requires: circumstances in which benchmark see the adjusted government pages 18 and 19 (a) a valuer to be a member of an capital valuation of security of this Benchmark appropriate professional body in the Disclosure Document. property is used rather than jurisdiction in which the relevant property the security property being is located; valued by an independent valuer. (b) a valuer to be independent; (c) procedures to be followed for dealing with any conflict of interest; (d) the rotation and diversity of valuers; (e) in relation to security property for a loan, an independent valuation to be obtained: (i) before the issue of a loan and on renewal; (A) for development property, on both an "as is" and "as if complete" basis; and (B) for all other property, on an "as is" basis; and (ii) within two months after the directors form a view that there is a likelihood that a decrease in the value of security property may have caused a material breach of a loan covenant.